About Regeneration

 • Eight companies that are supporting regenerative agriculture.

 Assist in the development of carbon markets that support regenerative agricultural practices.
 Trading carbon credits to reduce greenhouse emissions was embedded in the 2015 Paris Agreement.
-Companies are either becoming directly involved in fostering markets or considering how to get involved tackling the challenges and opportunities in monetizing soil carbon.
+Companies are either becoming directly involved in fostering markets or considering how to get involved in tackling the challenges and opportunities in monetizing soil carbon.

 Governance